orsonteodoro/gcf2/README.md

 	=sys-libs/libcxx-14*
 ```

-Replacing 14 (latest) or 13 (stable) with the preferred version as the primary CFI / LTO compiler.

 7. Choose a recovery image for @system:
    - (a) `emerge -ve --quickpkg-direct y --root=/bak @system`
    - (b) `Unpack stage 3 tarball into /bak`